ChapelR/tweego-setup/README.md

 ### Features

-Tweego setup is a project skeleton/boilerplate that is intended to make getting started with Tweego easier for novice users.
-It provides the following tools already setup and ready to go.
+Tweego Setup is a project skeleton/boilerplate that is intended to make getting started with Tweego easier for novice users.
+It provides the following tools already configured and ready to go.

 #### For JavaScript: